varnamproject/varnamproject.github.io/content/docs/varnam-ibus-engine/content.md

 * Fast
 * Integrates with any GNU/Linux OS

-### Setting Up IBus

-Most GNOME systems are well-integrated with IBus by default.

-ArchLinux Wiki has good information on setting up IBus: https://wiki.archlinux.org/title/IBus

-IBus setup might be a bit tricky in KDE.

 ### Tips

 * Use number keys for selecting a suggestion quickly
-* Use Up/Down arrow to move over suggestions
+* Use UP/DDOWN arrow keys to move over suggestions
+* Use `ALT + ARROW UP/DOWN` for moving between suggestion pages
 * Highlight a suggestion, press `CTRL + DEL` to unlearn that suggestion if it is in the dictionary

 ### Learning Words